 I started my career in make-up well over 10 years ago training initially in special effects.
 On realising I preferred making people look quite nice (as opposed to decapitated), I changed my attentions to fashion, beauty and music.
 I grew up with an interest in natural health, so experimenting with natural beauty products in my professional kit was the next step.
 As I discovered their potential however, I also found a darker side to the conventional beauty industry.
 Surrounded by make-up every day, I started to question what I was using.
 From unsavoury ingredients to a careless environmental impact, I realised that these were key elements of many of the products I had in my kit.

 I still have things in there that might not tick all the boxes.
 I used to worry about having products in there that weren’t the cleanest in terms of ingredients and environmental factors, however it is also about supporting brands that are doing good in any aspect.
-I might have got a product in there that is artificial and has preservatives (eek! ;)) BUT they’re cruelty free, have vegan brushes and look fab on a shoot!!
+I might have got a product in there that has some synthetic ingredients (eek! ;)) BUT they’re cruelty free, have vegan brushes and look fab on a shoot!!

 I think as long as we’re all trying our best and aware about the products we are using, we’re getting there.
 Make-up is fun.
 We have enough stress in our lives, choosing a lipstick should be reducing it not adding to it.
 My kit is looking greener than it has ever been, but there’ll still be some neon pink in there for as long as people need it.